UXAspects/UXAspects/guides/developer-standard.md

 ### Component Index

-Each component should have an index.ts file in it's folder.
+Each component should have an index.ts file in its folder.
 This should export each component or service class associated with the component to allow consumers to import any classes they need for things like dependency injection. e.g.:

 ```typescript
 export * from './spark.module';